-The Idaho Department of Environmental Quality (DEQ) environmental requirements applicable to major electric or pipeline projects are the responsibility of three DEQ Divisions:
+The Idaho Department of Environmental Quality (DEQ) environmental requirements applicable to major electric, pipeline or mineral projects are the responsibility of three DEQ Divisions:

 - Air Quality: Issuance and enforcement of permits for emission sources and implementation of other state air quality requirements such as control of fugitive dust;

 - Water Quality: Implementation of surface and groundwater water quality standards and requirements including issuance of issuance of wastewater-land application permits; issuance of Clean Water Act Section 401 certifications (to assure project subject to federal permits and approvals will meet state water quality standards) implementation of public drinking water requirements; provision of guidance for managing storm water;

 - Waste Management and Remediation: Implementation of solid and hazardous waste requirements.